tri-cods/html-css/lessons.md

 ## Where does the internet come in?

-Together, these languages can be used to write and style a website using a text editor (such as VS Code) directly from your computer.
+Together, these languages can be used to write and style a website using a text editor (such as Visual Studio Code) directly from your computer.
 No internet access needed.

 However, internet access is necessary if you plan on making your website available to the public.
 At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](19-public.md).